|

 • Oil spray: Keeps the bites from sticking in the air fryer basket.

-How to Make Easy Air Fryer Salmon Bites
+How to Make Salmon Bites in the Air Fryer

 For the full ingredients list and instructions, click here.